cristianscheid/magento2-weather-widget/README.md

 ## Description

-The Weather Widget module seamlessly integrates real-time weather data into Magento-based applications, presented in an elegant and unobtrusive manner that enriches the user experience.
-By fetching current weather information based on visitors' IP addresses through external APIs, users enjoy immediate access to precise updates within the application.
-Furthermore, the module employs efficient caching mechanisms to enhance performance and reduce API calls, ensuring timely delivery of weather details without disrupting user interaction.
+The Weather Widget module seamlessly integrates current weather data into Magento-based applications, enriching the user experience with an elegant and unobtrusive display.
+By using external APIs to fetch weather information based on visitors' IP addresses, users receive immediate and accurate updates.
+The module includes customizable parameters and dynamic icons that change with the current weather.
+Efficient caching mechanisms enhance performance and reduce API calls, ensuring timely and uninterrupted weather updates.

 ![desktop](.github/desktop.png)